 Types of Home Security

 There are several ways to increase your home security.
-When it comes to a home security system you have several options and what they can and cannot do will depend on several things, including your location, personal needs, what you are willing to spend to achieve peace of mind.
+When it comes to a home security system you have several options and what they can and cannot do will depend on several things, including your location, personal needs, and what you are willing to spend to achieve peace of mind.
 Here are the general types of home security that are available.

 Professionally Installed with 24/7 Monitoring

 We’ve all seen the ads for home security monitoring.
-They usually feature a young family that is woken in the middle of the night to the sound of glass breaking or a clip of a would-be thief prowling around a home.
+They usually feature a young family that is woken in the middle of the night by the sound of glass breaking or a clip of a would-be thief prowling around a home.
 Then someone comes on and says that these could’ve been prevented if you only had their service.

 A professional-grade home security system has some advantages.
 First, the installation is usually done by the company, so there is no worry that something is not connected correctly or the risk of injury during installation.
 Professional installation also usually comes with some type of warranty that will cover, by either replacement or repairing part of the system if necessary.